October 26, 2020 4 min read

 Yes yes yes!
-Blueberries are one of our absolute favorite snacks for dogs.
+Blueberries are one of our absolute favorite snacks for dogs, and we keep a bag of frozen blueberries in the freezer so we've always got some on hand.
 They've got all kinds of health benefits, they're packed with nutrients, and they're the perfect size for a treat.
 If your dog likes blueberries, you can absolutely throw a few his way and feel good about it.

 Blueberries are definitely good for dogs.
 Let's start with the nutritional benefits: blueberries contain a lot of vitamin C and fiber, both of which are very important in any dog's diet.
 Additionally, they're packed full of antioxidants, which improve dogs' health.
 You may be familiar with the superfood açai - it's known as a superfood largely because of its antioxidant content, but guess what has even more antioxidants than açai?
 You guessed it - blueberries!